djhshih/guidelines-genai-usage/README.md

 However, it is important that remember that AI-generated work often contains fabricated facts and data, because GenAI are trained to generate text or images that are plausible but not necessiarily accurate.

-At best, creating AI slop reflects poorly on the user's professionalism and quality of work at worse; at worst, it leads to scientific misconduct.
+At best, creating AI slop reflects poorly on the user's professionalism and quality of work; at worst, it leads to scientific misconduct.

 ## Misconducts